EVENTS

 Certainty

 A CERTAINTIES.Certainty code designating the certainty of the event observation.
-The semantics of this column differs slightly in the case of aggression events.
+The semantics of this column changes, depending on the type of event that is recorded – depending on the EVENTS.Behavior value.

 This column may not be NULL.